duke-libraries/archivesspace-duke-export-option-defaults/README.md

 - Use numbered `<c>` tags: true
 - EAD3 schema: false

-Be sure not to override new export options in subsequent releases.
+Be sure not to override export options that may be introduced in subsequent releases.